-Important consideration if you want to participate in a Health Care Flexible Spending Account (HCFSA): If you are enrolled in this HDHP with a Health Savings Account (HSA), and start or become covered by a HCFSA (such as FSAFEDS offers - see Section 11, Other Federal Programs), this HDHP cannot continue to contribute to your HSA.
+Health Reimbursement Arrangements (HRA) Important consideration if you want to participate in a Health Care Flexible Spending Account (HCFSA): If you are enrolled in this HDHP with a Health Savings Account (HSA), and start or become covered by a HCFSA (such as FSAFEDS offers - see Section 11, Other Federal Programs), this HDHP cannot contribute to contribute to your HSA.
 Similarly, you cannot contribute to an HSA if your spouse enrolls in an HCFSA.
 Instead, when you inform us of your coverage in an HCFSA, we will establish a Health Reimbursement Arrangement (HRA) account for you.
-Health Reimbursement Arrangements (HRA) If you aren't eligible for an HSA, for example you are enrolled in Medicare or are covered on another health plan, we will establish an HRA for you instead.
-You must notify us that you are ineligible for an HSA by returning the HSA Eligibility Worksheet from your new member materials; the worksheet also is available on our website at www.ghc.org/fehb .
+If you aren't eligible for an HSA, for example you are enrolled in Medicare or are covered on another health plan, we will establish an HRA for you instead.
+You must notify us that you are ineligible for an HSA by returning the HSA Eligibility Worksheet from your new member materials; the worksheet also is available on our website at www. ghc.org/fehb.
 In 2016, we will give you an HRA credit of \$750 per year for a Self Only enrollment and \$1,500 per year for a Self Plus One or Self and Family enrollment (these amounts may be prorated the first year you are enrolled in this HDHP).
 You can use funds in your HRA to help pay your Plan deductible and/or for certain expenses that do not count toward the deductible.
-HRA features include: Your HRA is administered by HealthEquity[®]. • When you need them, your funds are available up to the actual HRA balance. • The tax-free credit can be used to pay for qualified medical expenses for you and any individuals covered by this HDHP. • Unused credits carryover from year to year. • The HRA credit does not earn interest. • The HRA credit is forfeited if you leave Federal employment or switch health insurance plans. • An HRA does not affect your ability to participate in an FSAFEDS Health Care Flexible Spending Account (HCFSA).
+HRA features include: • Your HRA is administered by HealthEquity [®] .
+Your entire HRA credit (prorated from your effective date to the end of the Plan year) is available from your effective date of enrollment.
+NOTE: If your enrollment in this HDHP becomes effective other than the first day of a month, your HRA credit will be prorated based on the first of the following month. • The tax-free credit can be used to pay for qualified medical expenses for you and any individuals covered by this HDHP. • Unused credits carryover from year to year. • The HRA credit does not earn interest.
+The HRA credit is forfeited if you leave Federal employment or switch health insurance plans. • An HRA does not affect your ability to participate in an FSAFEDS Health Care Flexible Spending Account (HCFSA).
 However, you must meet FSAFEDS eligibility requirements.
 Catastrophic protection for out-of-pocket expenses Your annual maximum for out-of-pocket expenses (deductibles, coinsurance, and copayments) for covered services is limited to \$3,500 for Self Only enrollment or \$3,500 per person for Self Plus One or Self and Family enrollment not to exceed a total out-of-pocket maximum of \$7,000.
 However, certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum (such as expenses in excess of the Plan's allowable amount or benefit maximum).
 Refer to Section 4, Your catastrophic protection out-of-pocket maximum and HDHP Section 5.
 Traditional medical coverage subject to the deductible , for more details.
 Health education resources and account management tools HDHP Section 5(i), page 105, describes the health education resources and account management tools available to you to help you manage your health care and your health care dollars.